Brian Dukes

 We do not recommend you price your business with your gut feeling.
 You will either end up underpricing your business or something so outrageous that no one shows interest in buying it.

-A professional would appraise your business based on the latest market facts, the company’s historical and projected financial performance, expansion opportunities, and market compatibility.
+A professional business valuation service would appraise your business based on the latest market facts, the company’s historical and projected financial performance, expansion opportunities, and market compatibility.

 1. Implementing non-disclosure agreements (NDA)